Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-3. Serve grilled pork over steamed rice with pickled vegetables and warm broth.
+3. Serve grilled pork over steamed jasmine rice with pickled vegetables and a side of warm broth.
 Optional: Add a mango-chili dipping sauce for a tropical twist.

 Num Pang: Cambodian Sandwich

-Num Pang is a crispy baguette sandwich filled with savory meats, pickled vegetables, and fresh herbs, offering a perfect texture balance.
+Num Pang is a crispy baguette sandwich filled with savory meats, pickled vegetables, and fresh herbs, offering a perfect balance of textures.

 Recipe